Courses & Units

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Explain the physical and mechanical properties of structural behaviour through experimentation with materials, elements and systems.

-- Employ digital tools and techniques to imagine, communicate and fabricate spatial design propositions at various scales.
+- Employ tools and techniques to imagine, communicate and fabricate spatial design propositions at various scales to fulfil the brief.

 1 x 50 minute lecture weekly, 1 x 3-hr workshop weekly, 1x 3 day workshop in the exam period

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.

 |Links||Booktopia textbook finder|

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.